-As part of the 2018 Comprehensive Plan Update, Cherokee County identified six target areas for more detailed study: Ball Ground, Waleska, Southwest Cherokee, the Airport Area, Hickory Flat, and Highway 20 East.
+As part of the 2017 Comprehensive Plan Update, Cherokee County identified six target areas for more detailed study: Ball Ground, Waleska, Southwest Cherokee, the Airport Area, Hickory Flat, and Highway 20 East.
 Each of these six areas was selected for different reasons.

-The Ball Ground target area was selected because it is a distinct place within the county.
-Figure 1 illustrates the boundary of the target area, which includes all of incorporated City of Ball Ground as well as contiguous areas and those that are most likely to develop over the next 10 to 20 years.
+The Waleska target area was selected because it is a distinct place in the county.
+Although it is an incorporated municipality, Cherokee County serves as planning staff for the City of Waleska.
+Figure 1 illustrates the target area, which includes all of the incorporated area of Waleska as well as contiguous areas that are likely to see growth over the next 10 to 20 years.